Information Systems - Systems Development/Analyst

 The Systems Development/Analyst major is a sequence in Information Systems.

 Information Systems (IS) is at the heart of any organization.
 Companies rely on information to make good decisions, create new products and services, and understand their target audience.
 IS professionals integrate hardware and software to help organizations manage their information.

 IS professionals play a key role in the success and efficiency of an organization.
 Their analytical skills and understanding of information technology enable them to evaluate business issues and identify appropriate computing solutions.

 IS professionals also have in-depth knowledge of various databases and communicate the information that's stored in them.
 This kind of information helps organizations make good decisions and meet business needs.

-The IS program at Illinois State is accredited by ABET.
+The Information Systems program at Illinois State is accredited by the Computing Accreditation Commission of ABET.